The popular classic Chaffle recipe gets a kick of pumpkin flavor in this easy to make breakfast!

-If you're anything like me and you don't like recipes that use too many eggs, especially anything in the bread family, yeah, no thank you.
+If you're anything like me and you don't like recipes that use too many eggs, especially anything in the bread family.
 I don't really care for the "eggy" texture or flavor.

-I truly love pumpkin flavored desserts, breakfast and even my Bulletproof Coffee!
+I truly love pumpkin flavored desserts, breakfast and even Pumpkin Bulletproof Coffee!
 Pumpkin Cupcakes, Pumpkin Cheesecake Mousse, Pumpkin Pancakes, Pumpkin Donuts and Pumpkin Pie Fat Bombs are just a few of the recipes I make using pumpkin.
-So adding a kick of pumpkin flavor to these Chaffles made perfect sense and they turned out great!
+So adding a kick of pumpkin flavor to these chaffles made perfect sense and they turned out great!

 It's this relatively new concept of a waffle made of cheese and egg, cooked in a waffle maker.
 Since it was introduced, there are a number of variations coming out.

 You can add just about anything to the mix, provided that it doesn't absorb all of the egg, because it would completely change the texture.